Camping, Education

 One of those plus sides is the fact that you will own the camping gear in question.
 This means that you can use it as little or as often as you would like.
 If you are planning to take a number of camping trips in the future, you will find that it is easier to just grab your gear and go where you want to go.

 It is also important to mention the freedom that you have when buying your own camping gear.
 When buying your own camping gear, you can buy basically whatever you want.
 For instance, if you would like a camping tent that is the color black, you are free to do so.
-You have the ability to be picky if you want to be and buy top of the line or starter gear.
+You have the ability to be picky if you want to be and buy top-of-the-line or starter gear.
 With a large selection of camping gear pieces to choose from, from a number of different retailers, the decision as to what you want to buy is yours to make.

 Renting Pros and Cons